January 1979 North American blizzard: Aftermath

+Further snowstorms continuing into February added to record snowfall totals across the affected regions; by early March, the greater Chicago area had received a record 89.7 in of snow for the winter of 1978–79.

-Snow remained on the ground until March 6, a full fifty-one days.
+In Chicago, snow remained on the ground until March 6, a full fifty-one days later.
 Deployment of plows was significantly delayed, and when they finally appeared they struggled to keep up with the snowfall.
 Much of the snow remained unmoved throughout the next two months, causing ongoing public transit delays and significant problems with trash collection.
+The cold weather and snowfall throughout the rest of January and February resulted in frozen tracks throughout the Chicago 'L' system.
 The city's inadequate response to the blizzard was blamed primarily on mayor Michael Bilandic, who had assumed the post after the 1976 death of Richard J. Daley.
 Newspaper articles at the time blasted Bilandic.
 Jane Byrne, Bilandic's main opposition in the Democratic primary, capitalized on this and defeated Bilandic in the February 27 primary, eventually becoming the first female mayor of Chicago.